How Much Does Car Shipping Cost?

 There are a few variables that go into the car shipping cost:

-Location: There is a bigger supply of cars for an auto transport carrier to load in the major cities than in the smaller remote towns.
+- Location: There is a bigger supply of cars for an auto transport carrier to load in the major cities than in the smaller remote towns.
 If a car transport carrier has to drive from a major city to a smaller one to load your car, then it will end up costing you a bit more.
-This is due to the fact the auto transport carrier will now have to spend more money on gas.
+This is because the auto transport carrier will now have to spend more money on gas.

-Vehicle Size: The bigger, taller, or heavier the vehicle is, the more it will cost to ship.
-Car carriers can only transport a certain amount of weight, and if your car is heavy, then the carrier can lose a spot due to that.
-Also, if a vehicle is too tall, or long, then it would have the same effect on the car transport service carrier.
+- Vehicle Size: The bigger, taller, or heavier the vehicle is, the more it will cost to ship.
+Car carriers can only transport a certain amount of weight, and if your car is heavy, the carrier can lose a spot due to that.
+Also, if a vehicle is too tall or long, it would affect the car transport service carrier.

 Why Do People Ship Cars?

 There are so many reasons why people get their vehicles shipped.
 Relocation is the primary one.
 Next is when the cars are sold out of state.
 In fact, cars that do not work also require shipping.
-And some people plan on saving the mileage of their vintage or luxury vehicles, so they too prefer going for a car shipping service.
+And some people plan to save the mileage of their vintage or luxury vehicles, so they also prefer going for a car shipping service.

 Exploring Your Car Shipping Cost Options